dgoodman1224/Thrones_Faker/README.md

 ThronesFaker works very simply.
 You call ThronesFaker as a class, and the returns are from class based methods.
 So it is simply Thrones.faker#method for each.
 Below are the current 3 capabilities

-To return names:
+##To return names:

 ThronesFaker.name

-##example return:  "Stannis Baratheon"
+Example return:  "Stannis Baratheon"

-To return a city:
+##To return a city:

-##example return:  "Braavos"
+Example return:  "Braavos"

-To return a string of Dothraki:
+##To return a string of Dothraki:

 ThronesFaker.words(12)

-##example return:  "Sekke anha yera anha zhorase chek sek atthirarideshor yer ahilee dothrak thirat"
+Example return:  "Sekke anha yera anha zhorase chek sek atthirarideshor yer ahilee dothrak thirat"

 ## Contributing